prakharrai1609/Competitive-coding-test-parser-for-sublime/README.md

 2. Their was no test parser which can generate the test cases inside input.txt itself.
 3. I wanted one :p .

+## ✔ Pre-requisites for running this.
+- You should have node.js installed in your computer.
+- If not, just download node js from <a href="https://nodejs.org/en/">here</a>.

 ## ✔ How to run this?
 1. Download the project.